 The following projects are being run through my current position as a NERC Knowledge Exchange Fellow at the University of Oxford (a 3 year fellowship funded by the Natural Environment Research Council; 2016-2019).

 Conservation science advice to mainstream biodiversity in the private sector (2016 – current)

 Role: Academic lead

-Summary: Dr Prue Addison has been working with representatives from governments, businesses, and NGOs to raise awareness of conservation science solutions to address business challenges with measuring, evaluating and reporting on corporate biodiversity performance.
-Prue has provided targeted advice to multinational businesses such as BP, Kering and Sainsbury’s, and has been invited to contribute to a variety of business and biodiversity meetings, workshops, and conferences in the UK and internationally.
-Prue has also recently joined the advisory board for the WCMC project developing biodiversity indicators for the extractives sector, and the Natural Capital Coalition Biodiversity Project Steering Group; where she will be providing expert conservation science advice to these internationally important projects.
-For more details on Prue’s Knowledge Exchange activities see the KE@ICCS current activities webpage.
+Summary: I work with representatives from governments, businesses, and NGOs to raise awareness of conservation science solutions to address business challenges with measuring, evaluating and reporting on corporate biodiversity performance.
+I provide targeted advice to multinational businesses such as BP, Kering and Sainsbury’s, and has been invited to contribute to a variety of business and biodiversity meetings, workshops, and conferences in the UK and internationally.
+I am also a member of the advisory board for the WCMC project developing biodiversity indicators for the extractives sector, and the Natural Capital Coalition Biodiversity Project Steering Group.
+Through these positions, I will provide expert conservation science advice to these internationally important projects.
+For more details on my Knowledge Exchange activities see the KE@ICCS current activities webpage.

 Analysis of international biodiversity targets to understand and maximise their relevance to the private sector (2017 – current)

 Project collaborators: University of Oxford and the Joint Nature Conservation Committee